5 Quad Stretches You Can Do Anywhere

 - Lie in a face-down position, propping your head on your left hand.
 Alternatively, you can lie on your side to perform this stretch.

-- After a couple of seconds, pull your right foot towards your butt and bend your left knee to stabilize yourself.
+- After a couple of seconds, pull your right foot toward your butt and bend your left knee to stabilize yourself.

 - Hold onto your ankle and maintain the position for 30 seconds before returning to the starting position.

 2. The Simple Quad Stretch